Designing Your London Home for an Air Source Heat Pump: A Whole-House Retrofit Guide

 We assess where heat is being lost, identify proportionate improvements and coordinate insulation, airtightness, ventilation and system sizing so they work together.

-This approach treats the house as a system, rather than a collection of separate upgrades.
+This approach treats the house as a system rather than acollection of separate upgrades, which is what allows comfort and performance to improve together.

 The result is a home that maintains more stable temperatures, feels quieter and is likely to cost less to run over time.